 Founders and Directors

-Awards include the National Endowment for the Arts, the Pennsylvania Council on the Arts, the Philadelphia Cultural Fund, the Pew Charitable Trusts, the International Theater Institute, and commissions include WHYY Channel 12 Spot Light Series, the Seven Arts Festival, Philadelphia, the Institute for Contemporary Arts, and by the Philadelphia Dance Collection for The Art of Creating Primary Resources in Dance.
+Herrmann’s received awards include, the National Endowment for the Arts, the Pennsylvania Council on the Arts, and Dance Advance, a program of the Philadelphia Center for Arts and Heritage, funded by The Pew Charitable Trusts and administered by The University of the Arts, and commissions, including WHYY Channel 12, Spot Light Series, the Philadelphia College for the Performing Arts for CONCORD dance company; and the Philadelphia Dance Collection for The Art of Creating Primary Resources in Dance.

 Manfred’s creative process has long incorporated technology and other artistic media as resources for imaginative material.
 He has integrated choreographic software with film and live dance and has utilized various interactive technologies (the Soundbeam – an interactive device translating movement into sound, compositional computer software programs, video) in projects and performances, providing new possibilities for both composition and choreography.
 Manfred’s poetry has been performed at the Live Arts/Fringe Festival and his musical compositions have been integrated into a wide variety of contexts from classes to workshops to performances and collaborations with other musicians, composers, dance artists and companies.